Bukowski95/transport-management-system/README.md

 📡 API Documentation

-A Postman collection is included in the repository.
+--> A Postman collection json is included in the repository.
 Import it into Postman to test all endpoints.